-What powers do the authorities have to monitor compliance with the rules on delivery of healthcare?
+24 What powers do the authorities have to monitor compliance with the rules on delivery of healthcare?

-The ERS, as supervising and regulatory authority of all healthcare units, has broad powers and is authorised to monitor compliance by the following:
+The Portuguese Healthcare Regulatory Authority (ERS), as supervising and regulatory authority of all healthcare units, has broad powers and is authorised to monitor compliance by the following:

-- to perform inspections and audits to healthcare providers' facilities; - to handle investigations of situations of significant adverse impact on the rights of patients or on the quality and safety of care; - · to handle complaints from service users, providers and institutions; - to conduct administrative offence procedures involving healthcare providers and applying sanctions; and - to produce studies, advice papers and recommendations.
+- to perform inspections and audits to healthcare providers' facilities; - to handle investigations of situations of significant adverse impact on the rights of patients or on the quality and safety of care; - to handle complaints from service users, providers and institutions; to conduct administrative offence procedures involving healthcare - providers and applying sanctions; and - to produce studies, advice papers and recommendations.

-The IGAS is entitled to audit, inspect, supervise and develop disciplinary action in the health sector, to secure compliance with the applicable law and ruling in every domain of healthcare services provision activity carried out by establishments or bodies of the Ministry of Health or those supervised by it, as well as by private entities, individuals or legal persons.
+The General Inspectorate of Health Activities (IGAS) is entitled to audit, inspect, supervise and develop disciplinary action in the health sector, to secure compliance with the applicable law and ruling in every domain of healthcare services provision activity carried out by establishments or bodies of the Ministry of Health or those supervised by it, as well as by private entities, individuals or legal persons.